-The English department will be going to the UK for two weeks to extend the students’ knowledge of major influences on English literature and film and influential authors/directors.
-This trip is aimed at helping students to explore London and a couple of neighboring counties that have had major influences on or in the lives of some of the greatest authors and directors of English literature and film.
+Next year the English department will be going to the UK for just over two weeks to extend the students’ knowledge of major influences on English literature and film and influential authors/directors.
+This trip is aimed at helping students to explore London and a few surrounding areas, especially attractions and locations that have had major influences on or in the lives of some of the greatest authors and directors of English literature and film.
 It will provide students with a greater understanding of the social, cultural and historical influences that are an integral part of understanding many of our frequently studied texts and English literature in general.
 This is highly relevant to our English curriculum as students are expected to acknowledge and examine wider influences and real-world links in their texts in NCEA standards, particularly at higher levels.
-Students will experience Shakespearean events and historical places, go to media locations such film and TV studios, go to museums to see culturally interesting displays such as original texts and, of course, fit into the itinerary will also be some tourist-type activities.
+Students will experience Shakespearean events and historical places, go to media locations such film and TV filming locations, explore museums to see culturally interesting displays such as original texts and, of course, fit into the itinerary will also be some tourist-type activities.
 The educational outcomes are broad but nonetheless relevant to all the students who go on the trip.

 Transport: Plane, train, coach, bus, boat